amruthsrepo/advanced_job_search_tool/README.md

-# Last Visited Chrome Extension
+# Advanced Job Search Chrome Extension

 This Google Chrome extension shows the last time you visited a particular page based on your browser history.
 It keeps track of the last 10 visited pages and displays the time difference between the current visit and the previous visits.